Saudi oil attacks came from southwest Iran, U.S. official says, raising tensions

 A U.S. team is helping Saudi Arabia evaluate evidence from the attacks, which hit crucial facilities of Saudi state-owned oil company Aramco in Abqaiq and Khurais and initially cut Saudi oil production in half.

-The Saudi energy minister said on Tuesday that oil production is fully back online after the attacks and that the kingdom will achieve 11 million barrels per day (bpd) capacity by the end of September.
+The Saudi energy minister said on Tuesday that the kingdom will achieve 11 million barrels per day (bpd) capacity by the end of September.

 Minister Prince Abdulaziz bin Salman also told a news conference that the world’s top oil exporter would keep full oil supplies to customers this month.